npezzotti/aws-ec2-nginx-terraform/README.md

 # Nginx, AWS EC2, Terrraform
-Deploys and Nginx server on AWS EC2 with Terraform
+Deploys an Nginx server on AWS EC2 with Terraform

 ## Getting Started: